wuarthur/hCaptcha-Solver/README.md

 # hCaptcha Solver
 WIP - Has successfully solved captcha around 3 times in testing.
 Working on making it faster so it doesn't expire.

+Credit to <a href="https://github.com/FliiGQ">FliiGQ</a> because he made a custom uploader just for this project

 # How it works:

 ![Screenshot](cmd_6snicOamnT.png)